 Green dust algae are soft and edible for amano shrimp, but if any measures to remove them aren’t taken, these algae can cement.
 Once cemented, it will become tough enough for amanos too.

 Brown algae are not your usual kind of algae.
 They are made up of diatoms, tiny animals, which you cannot see with the naked eye.
 But amano shrimps have a unique eating technique (filtering method) that allows them to consume these minuscule algae.
 However, they will have a hard time scraping the ones that grow on the tank’s glass surface.

 These brown algae grow in tanks where there’s too much cycling of water.
 They are also common in a new setup where the ammonia content is high.
 They grow due to the poor water parameter in a tank.

 Can Amano Shrimp Eat Black Beard Algae?

 These black beard algae result from too much light, inadequate filtration, and overfeeding in the tank.
-So if you want to rid your tank of it, you need to underfeed your Amano for a couple of hours so they will be hungry enough to dig on these algae.
+So if you want to rid your tank of it, you need to underfeed your amanos for a couple of hours and they will be hungry enough to consume these algae.

 Can Amano Shrimp Eat Red Algae?